How To Spot Storm Damage on Your Roof

 Signs of water damage include:

-Damage to roof supports or accents.
+- Damage to roof supports or accents.
 This may not always be obvious.
-Check the areas where the water seems to pool during and after heavy rain even if shingles appear to be completely intact.
-Also, check the flashing around vent pipes, your chimney.
+Check the areas where the water seems to pool during and after heavy rain even if the shingles appear to be completely intact.
+Also, check the flashing around your vent pipes and chimney.

 How Can I Navigate Roof Storm Damage?